tomwilswood/aitt-w6-ar/README.md

 Once you’ve done this, you should have an AR-enabled project.
 You can check if it worked by looking in the ```Game Object``` menu.
 If there is a new option in the list called ```Vuforia Engine``` then it’s worked.

-## Task 2: Your First AR Experience with an Image Target Marker
+## Task 2: Your First AR Experience with an Image Target Marker (An AR Book Cover)

 The most basic Vuforia augmented reality experience we can create comprises: